hopsoft/universalid/README.md

 :white_check_mark: **Secure Your Data**: Since UniversalID conforms to the GlobalID protocol, utilize security features from SignedGlobalID, like 'purpose' and 'expiration'.

 :white_check_mark: **Self-Contained Digital Products**: Pave the way for innovative digital product creation.

-__**Why UniversalID?**__ For the modern Rails developer aiming to streamline processes, ensure data flexibility, and elevate their toolkit.
-__Discover the potential, and make your Rails applications more powerful than ever!__

 ## Sponsors